EXXETA/correomqtt/README.md

 The same extension may be used more than once in one task and multiple tasks can be defined.

 ## Create a Plugin
-The easiest way to get started is to checkout the example plugin and replace the example values.
+The easiest way to get started is to checkout and modify the [example plugin](https://github.com/oemel09/CorreoMqttExamplePlugin).

 Plugins are instantiated only once (singletons) and each extension will be instantiated every time it's called.
 If an extension needs to keep reference to UI elements or needs to receive lifecycle-hooks it must implement a class extending `Plugin`.